 We know now, it doesn’t work.
 And I’ve never tried to do that.
 Because I don’t think it’s worth the mental gymnastics.

 I’m not interested in assimilation.
 I was born here.
 I have nothing to prove. ”

 Assimilation in and of itself although a survival mechanism leads to an erasure of identity and a collective silencing which can rob us of who we really are.
 It was refreshing to be able to discuss this especially when we look at how we document our stories and legacies within our diasporan communities.
 I highlighted how important it is to recognise and embrace the duality of identity (being both British and Nigerian).

 We also touched on why corporate brands often fail at messaging around social justice as well my experience studying abroad in the U.S at The University of Richmond, VA.
-Tune into my episode on spotify (or other podcast apps) and share your thoughts.
+Tune into my episode on spotify (or other podcast apps and even YouTube here) and share your thoughts.